The Admission Process

 Degree students are enrolled in programs leading to degrees and/or certificates.
 In addition to the Brookdale application, degree students are strongly encouraged to submit a record of high school graduation or attendance.
 Students with equivalency diplomas should submit either a copy of the diploma or the actual scores received.
 High school or equivalency diplomas may be used to determine placement in courses or eligibility for Financial Aid.
 Please note, The State of New Jersey (N.J.A.C.
 18A:61D-1 to 10) requires degree seeking students, 30 years of age or under, to submit a valid immunization record.
 Admission Applications and Immunization forms are also available at the One Stop Center for Student Services, as well as accessible through the Brookdale homepage.
 Students without high school or equivalency diplomas may consider The State of New Jersey’s 30 credit high school equivalency program.
 Degree students must select a major field, keeping in mind that program selection may be changed at any time.
 REMEMBER, students who change their program, MUST complete all requirements listed in the College Catalog in effect at the time of the program change.
 Those unsure about a major field of study should indicate a general interest area.
 The admissions process cannot continue until a major or interest area has been declared.

 Degree students transferring to Brookdale after gaining credits elsewhere are required to submit official transcripts from their other colleges or post-secondary schools.
 Non-remedial credits with grades of “C” (2.0) or above may be accepted toward Brookdale degrees, if applicable to the chosen program.
 In some instances, trade and technical schools and Armed Forces classes are accepted for Brookdale credit.
-Transcripts must be official and students wishing to have previous credits evaluated toward Brookdale degrees are responsible for having transcripts sent to the Office of Admissions and informing their Counselor or Advisor that they would like their transcripts evaluated.
+Transcripts must be official and students wishing to have previous credits evaluated toward Brookdale degrees are responsible for having transcripts sent to the Office of Admissions and completing the Transfer Evaluation Request Form to have their transcripts evaluated.
 Transfer credit will not be posted to the official college transcript until the student has successfully completed their current semester at Brookdale.
 For additional information go to the Transfer To Brookdale page.

 All new degree students must take a Placement Test which includes measurement of reading, writing and mathematics.
 This test is designed to assure that students are ready to perform college-level work.
 Students are strongly encouraged to prepare for the test.
 See Placement Testing and Foundational Skills Testing website for more information.